a mason jar filled with blueberry ginger water kefir sits on a porch with a purple background and the title of the recipe in purple script

 Start by filling a quart size mason jar with water.
 Make sure to leave room at the top of the jar for expansion.
 We use Berkey filtered water for our kefir grains.
 Remember, if you have chlorine in your tap water, chlorine will kill your grains.

-filling a quart size mason jar with water from our Berkey water filter
+a quart size mason jar filling up with water under a berkey water filter

 Using a digital scale, add 50 grams of sugar to your water.
 If you’re using filtered water, you will also want to add a couple drops of trace minerals or 3 grams of molasses.
 This will add the minerals your kefir grains need to stay healthy.
 Stir in your sugar and trace minerals/molasses.

-a wooden spoon in a quart size mason jar filled with water, sugar, and trace minerals
+a wooden spoon stirring trace minerals and sugar into a quart size mason jar of water

 Next, add 40 grams of water kefir grains to your jar.
 Stir.